burcakotlu/GLANET/docs/source/tutorial.rst

 	* *Number of Permutations In Each Run*
 		-  Choose the number of permutations in each run among 1000, 5000 and 10000 choices. e.g.: Do not forget that increasing the number of runs increases the GLANET execution time.
 		If your system properties are high such as CPU and RAM, prefer minimum number of runs.
-		  You may have 10000 permutations, by achieving 10000 permutations in each run, which makes
-		  .. math:: 10000/10000 = 1
-		  run at total.
+		You may have 10000 permutations, by achieving 10000 permutations in each run, which makes 10000/10000 = 1 run at total.
-		  Or you may have 100000 permutations, by achieving 10000 permutations in each run, which makes
-		  .. math:: 100000/10000 = 10
-		  runs at total.
+		Or you may have 100000 permutations, by achieving 10000 permutations in each run, which makes 100000/10000 = 10 runs at total.

 8)	**Regulatory Sequence Analysis**: